oir/startle/README.md

 [![Docs](https://img.shields.io/badge/docs-2ECE53?logo=docsify&logoColor=fff)](https://oir.github.io/startle/)

 > [!WARNING]
-> **startle** is _alpha_ and should be considered unstable as its interface is fluid 😅, consider pinning to a version.
+> **Startle** is _alpha_ and should be considered unstable as its interface is fluid 😅, consider pinning to a version.

-**startle** lets you transform a python function (or functions) into a command line entry point, e.g:
+**Startle** lets you transform a python function (or functions) into a command line entry point, e.g:

 `wc.py`:
 ```python